Prototype-Guided Diffusion: Visual Conditioning without External Memory: Conclusion

-We introduced the \textit{Prototype Diffusion Model} (PDM) and its supervised variant \textit{s-PDM}, which integrate prototype learning directly into diffusion training.
-PDM learns prototypes online without labels, offering strong semantic grounding and competitive visual quality while avoiding external retrieval systems and large memory banks.
-In contrast, s-PDM leverages class labels to attach fixed prototypes, yielding the best quantitative results (e.g., lower FID/KID) but requiring annotations.
-Our experiments show that prototype-guided conditioning is effective in both regimes: s-PDM delivers state-of-the-art fidelity with labels, while PDM remains a practical, label-free alternative with compelling qualitative results and reduced overhead.
-Ablations on prototype count further validate that aligning prototype granularity with dataset semantics is key to performance.
-Future work will extend prototype-guided conditioning to \textbf{text-to-image generation} by learning a shared multimodal space for language-driven prototype selection and composition.
-We also plan to explore semi- and weakly supervised variants (bridging PDM and s-PDM), hierarchical/compositional prototypes for complex scenes, and online adaptation to distribution shifts to maintain prototype relevance during long-term training and deployment.
+We presented the \textit{Prototype Diffusion Model} (PDM) and its supervised variant \textit{s-PDM}, which integrate prototype learning directly into the diffusion process.
+By jointly updating prototypes with the denoiser, PDM provides label-free semantic guidance without external memory or retrieval, while s-PDM leverages class labels for improved FID/KID performance through stable, class-specific prototypes.
+Experiments demonstrate that prototype-guided conditioning consistently enhances generative fidelity: s-PDM achieves the strongest quantitative results, and PDM offers a competitive, annotation-free alternative.
+Ablations confirm the importance of aligning the number of prototypes with dataset semantics.
+Future work includes extending prototype-guided diffusion to \textbf{text-to-image} tasks, exploring semi- and weakly supervised variants, and developing hierarchical or adaptive prototypes for complex and evolving data distributions.